-Library Technicians with little to no experience tend to make between $19420 and $24530 while the more experienced ones make over $41960 per year.
+Library Technicians with little to no experience tend to make between $21350 and $25550 while the more experienced ones can earn over $44670 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Library Technician is to move to a higher paying state like DC.
-Right now, the highest paying states for Library Technicians are DC, CA, HI, MA and CT.
+One of the easiest ways to increase your salary as a Library Technician is to move to a higher paying state like DC.
+Right now, the highest paying states for Library Technicians are DC, CT, MA, AK and CA.

-3 other factors that can increase your salary as A Library Technician is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Library Technician is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Library Technicians what degree they had when they got the job and most of them said they had a Bachelors degree followed by First professional degree.
+We asked other Library Technicians what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by an Associate’s Degree.

 Pros and Cons